ironzombi/showhosts/README.md

 requires sudo access to update manpages

-will copy showhosts to $HOME/.bin if it exists builds connscan.go and copies to $HOME/.bin if it exists
+will copy showhosts to $HOME/.bin if it exists \n builds connscan.go and copies to $HOME/.bin if it exists
 ### Requirements
 ruby